jjensen90/gochat/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

 * Golang chatroom
-* Version

 ### How do I get set up? ###